MiamiOH-CSE274/Portfolio/README.md

 The Hashing Lab uses templates in an interesting way.
 The link to my Hashing Lab branch in Brinkman's repository on github is: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/kojsmn

 Templates allow easy reuse of code.
 Templates can handle many different data types.
 This allows the programmer to decide what type of data type they would like to use.
-In the Hashing Lab, I use a template where that looks like template <class Key, class T>.
-This allows the user to specify what data type they would like K(key) to be and what data type they would like T(data) to be.
-In the main.cpp file this line:  HashTable<std::string,int> testTable; tells the compiler that K is a string type and T is an int type.
+In the Hashing Lab, I use a template that looks like template <class Key, class T>.
+This allows the user to specify what data type they would like Key to be and what data type they would like T(data) to be.
+In the main.cpp file this line:  HashTable<std::string,int> testTable; tells the compiler that Key is a string type and T is an int type.
-With this template, we could change K and T to be whatever data types we would like without having to change the HashTable.ipp file that contains the methods.
-Since this is a template the methods in the HashTable.ipp file will run with different data types as K and T.
+With this template, we could change Key and T to be whatever data types we would like without having to change the HashTable.ipp file that contains the methods.
+Since this is a template the methods in the HashTable.ipp file will run with different data types as Key and T.
+However, a new hash function would have to be created that would take the new data type of Key.

 30 - Using time and space analysis, justify the selection of a data structure for a given application
 ----